Skip to content

 Food and Drink in Cusco

 Cusco offers simple markets, traditional picanterías, modern restaurants, and international cuisine.
-The altitude sometimes changes one's appetite.
+Altitude sometimes affects appetite.
 Light meals on the first day are not a bad idea.

 Typical dishes include Chiri Uchu, soups, corn dishes, potato variations, alpaca dishes, and cuy.
 Not every dish suits every traveler's stomach.
-The stomach should also have a say, this little gourmand with an alarm system.
+The stomach should also be allowed to decide, this little gourmet with an alarm system.

 At San Pedro Market, you can try fruits, juices, bread, and hot dishes.
-For sensitive stomachs, the rule is: prefer fresh, hot, and well-frequented.
+For cautious stomachs: prefer fresh, hot, and well-attended places.

 Altitude and Health

 Cusco is high up.
-For many travelers, the city is their first serious encounter with Andean altitude.
+For many travelers, the city is their first serious contact with Andean altitude.
 Headaches, fatigue, shortness of breath, or slight dizziness can occur.

-A quiet first day helps.
+A calm first day helps.
 Plenty of water, little alcohol, light meals, and short distances are advisable.
-Those who run up a mountain immediately after arrival usually get clear feedback from Cusco.
+Anyone who runs up a mountain immediately after arrival usually gets clear feedback from Cusco.

-If symptoms are more severe, medical help should be sought.
-In case of severe symptoms, descending to lower altitudes is the most important measure.
+In case of more severe symptoms, medical help should be sought.
+For serious symptoms, descending to lower altitudes is the most important measure.

 Practical Planning for Cusco

-For Cusco itself, at least two nights are recommended.
-If you plan excursions, museums, Sacsayhuamán, and the Sacred Valley, three to five nights are more appropriate.
+For Cusco itself, at least two nights are advisable.
+If you plan excursions, museums, Sacsayhuamán, and the Sacred Valley, you'll need three to five nights.

 The Boleto Turístico del Cusco is important for many sites.
-Circuit I includes Sacsayhuamán, Qenqo, Puka Pukara, and Tambomachay.
-Other circuits cover destinations in the Southern Valley and the Sacred Valley.
+Circuit I includes the Parque Arqueológico de Saqsayhuaman, Q'enqo, Puka Pukara, and Tambomachay.
+Other circuits cover destinations in the South Valley and the Sacred Valley, among others.

 Good shoes, sun protection, a warm layer for the evening, and flexible daily planning are essential.
 Cusco is beautiful, but not flat.
-Anyone who "just goes around the corner" here often ends up on a staircase with an opinion.
+If you just "go around the corner" here, you'll often end up on a staircase with an opinion.

-Other relevant pages for planning are Transport in Peru, Climate in Peru, Packing list Peru and Travel costs in Peru.
+Other suitable pages for planning are Transport in Peru, Climate in Peru, Packing List Peru, Travel Costs in Peru and Safety in Peru.

 Cusco FAQ

-Cusco is located at approximately 3,400 meters above sea level.
+Cusco is located at an altitude of approximately 3,400 meters above sea level.
 The altitude is noticeable for many visitors.

 Why is Cusco historically so important?

-Cusco was the capital of the Inca Empire Tawantinsuyu and later an important center of the Spanish colonial period.
+Cusco was the capital of the Inca Empire Tawantinsuyu and later an important center during the Spanish colonial period.

 Yes.
 The City of Cuzco was inscribed on the UNESCO World Heritage List in 1983.